 Zimbabwe pastor who led protests is arrested on return home

+In this Tuesday May.
+3, 2016 file photo, Evans Mawarire a young pastor in the Harare poses for a photo with the Zimbabwean flag wrapped around his body.
 A lawyer says a Zimbabwe pastor who fled to the United States after launching a popular protest movement has been arrested on his return home.
-Police spokeswoman Charity Charamba says Mawarire was picked up on an outstanding arrest warrant.

 Comments